-Operating under the highest regulatory standards across multiple jurisdictions in Europe and Asia.
+Operating as a licensed telecommunications operator under applicable regulatory frameworks across Europe and Asia.

 NML is registered with and regulated by the following authorities.
 Each registration reflects our commitment to operating within the legal frameworks of every market we serve.